leoloveisme/veronika/brainstorming.md

 Where?
 Why?

-Birth of the first child - quiet, sleeper - boy (Swiss) Birth of the second child - not quiet, not sleeper - girl (UK) She seemed just didn't want sleep that much
+Birth of the first child - quiet, sleeper - blond boy (Swiss) Birth of the second child - not quiet, not sleeper - black-haired girl (UK) She seemed just didn't want sleep that much

 Spain